ctrble/FlyoverIndies/README.md

 ### Pull Request Previews

-When a pull request is created, Vercel will create a preview build so you can test out your changes prior to them being merged in.
+When a pull request is created, Vercel will create a preview build and link to it in your pull request so you can test out your changes prior to them being merged in.
 This way you can check that everything works and looks the way you expect.